Aww… February 14. The day when love is in the air and life is good.

 Imprisoned and sentenced to death, Saint Valentine is claimed to have fallen victim of Cupid’s arrow himself by becoming besotted with his jailor’s daughter.
 It’s not known if she returned his affections (we like to think she did) but legend states he sent her a letter declaring his love shortly before his death – signing it with a familiar marker we still use today: from your valentine.

 The saint’s death is claimed to have occurred in February to give birth to the tradition of Valentine’s Day but there is some argument over this (we’ll come to that in a minute).
-It is also worth remembering that while this is the story of the most common figure identified as Saint Valentine, the Catholic Church actually recognises three different saints by the same name.
+It is also worth remembering that while this is the story of the most common figure identified as Saint Valentine, the Catholic Church actually recognizes three different saints by the same name.
 Each was martyred during their life, which could explain how the name became so well known, and other legends associated with the figures include the fact that Saint Valentine wore a purple amethyst ring with an image of Cupid – the Roman God of Love – engraved upon it.
-The symbols are now associated with love but amethyst is also February’s birth stone (cool right?)
+The symbols are now associated with love but amethyst is also February’s birthstone (cool right?)

 Before Saint Valentine